alexdafn/Rocket-Learning-using-ML-in-Unity/README.md

 # Rocket-Learning-using-ML-in-Unity
 This project was part of the course "Computanional Intelligence", for my Computer Science studies.
-There is more detail in greek, on my official project report.
+There is more detail in greek, on my official project report and short presentation.

 ## Abstract